Apollo wins auction for Saint Gobain's glass bottle unit Verallia

-PARIS Private equity firm Apollo Global Management (APO.N) has won the bidding for Saint-Gobain's glass bottle unit Verallia with an offer valuing the business at 2.95 billion euros ($3.27 billion), the French building materials group said on Monday.
+PARIS Private equity firm Apollo Global Management (APO.N) has won the bidding for Saint-Gobain's glass bottle unit Verallia with an offer valuing the business at 2.95 billion euros (2 billion pounds), the French building materials group said on Monday.

 Saint-Gobain said it had entered exclusive talks with Apollo to close the deal.
 Apollo saw off four other bidders -- the Portuguese industrial group Ba Vidro and three other funds, Blackstone, CVC Capital Partners [CVC.UL], and Ardian.